EyeOS: History

-However, a small group of eyeOS developers still maintain the code within the eyeOS forum, where support is provided but the eyeOS group itself has stopped active 1.x development.
+However, a small group of eyeOS developers still maintain the code within the eyeOS forum, where support is provided, but the eyeOS group itself has stopped active 1.x development.
 It is now available as the On-eye project on GitHub.

-Active development halted on 1.x as of February 3, 2010. eyeOS 2.0 release took place on March 3, 2010.
-This was a total re-structure of the OS operating system.
-The 2.x stable is the new series of eyeOS which is in active development and will replace 1.x as stable in a few months.
-It includes live collaboration and many more social capabilities than eyeOS 1.x.

-EyeOS released 2.2.0.0 on July 28, 2010.
+Active development was halted on 1.x as of February 3, 2010. eyeOS 2.0 release took place on March 3, 2010.
+This was a total restructure of the operating system.
+The 2.x stable is the new series of eyeOS, which is in active development and will replace 1.x as stable in a few months.
+It includes live collaboration and more social capabilities than eyeOS 1.x. eyeOS then released 2.2.0.0 on July 28, 2010.

-On December 14, 2010, a working group inside eyeOS opensource development community began the structure development and further upgrade of eyeOS 1.9.x.
+On December 14, 2010, a working group inside the eyeOS open-source development community began the structure development and further upgrade of eyeOS 1.9.x.
 The group's main goal is to continue the work eyeOS has stopped on 1.9.x.

-EyeOS released 2.5 on May 17, 2011.
+eyeOS released 2.5 on May 17, 2011.
 This was the last release under an open source license.
-It is available in SourceForge for download under another project called 2.5 OpenSource Version.
+It is available on SourceForge for download under another project called eyeOS 2.5 Open Source Version.

-On April 1, 2014, Telefónica announced the acquisition of eyeOS, but this acquisition reinforces its future mobile cloud services plans and the development of free software solutions. eyeOS will maintain its headquarters in the Catalan city, where their staff will continue to work but will now form part of Telefónica.
-After its integration into Telefónica, eyeOS will continue to function as an independent subsidiary, led by its current CEO Michel Kisfaludi.
+On April 1, 2014, Telefónica announced their acquisition of eyeOS.
+This acquisition reinforces its future mobile cloud services plans and the development of free software solutions. eyeOS will maintain its headquarters in the Catalonia, Spain, where their staff will continue to work but will now form part of Telefónica.
+After its integration into Telefónica, eyeOS will continue to function as an independent subsidiary, led by its current CEO, Michel Kisfaludi.

 Structure and API

-For developers, Eye OS provides the eyeOS Toolkit, a set of libraries and functions to develop applications for eyeOS.
+For developers, EyeOS provides the eyeOS Toolkit, a set of libraries and functions to develop applications for eyeOS.
 Using the integrated Portage-based eyeSoft system, one can create their own repository for eyeOS and distribute applications through it.

 Each core part of the desktop is its own application, using JavaScript to send server commands as the user interacts.
 As actions are performed using AJAX (such as launching an application), it sends event information to the server.
 The server then sends back tasks for the client to do in XML format, such as drawing a widget.

 On the server, eyeOS uses XML files to store information.
 This makes it simple for a user to set up on the server, as it requires zero configuration other than the account information for the first user, making it simple to deploy.
-To avoid bottlenecks that flat files present, each user's information and settings are stored in different files, preventing resource starvation from occurring; Though this in turn may create issues in high volume user environments due to host operating system open file descriptor limits.
+To avoid bottlenecks that flat files present, each user's information and settings are stored in different files, preventing resource starvation from occurring, though this in turn may create issues in high volume user environments due to host operating system open file descriptor limits.